Siddharths99/Exploratory-Data-Analysis-EDA-/README.md

-# Exploratory-Data-Analysis-EDA-
-Exploratory Data Analysis (EDA) is the process of exploring and understanding a dataset using statistics and visualizations.
-EDA helps reveal patterns, spot outliers, and summarize key features, making it easier to discover insights and prepare data for further analysis or modeling
+Exploratory Data Analysis (EDA) on Titanic Dataset This project performs Exploratory Data Analysis (EDA) on the Titanic dataset.
+I loaded the data, generated summary statistics, and created visualizations such as histograms, boxplots, and correlation heatmaps.
+I also explored patterns like survival rates by gender.
+Through EDA, I identified key features, found missing values, and gained insights to better understand the dataset for future analysis.